Contemporary Townhouse Gut Reno in Atlantic Beach, NY

 CONSTRUCTION DURATION: A little over 2 years (including 14 months of planning and permitting)

 Purchasing a waterfront HOA townhome often comes with unforeseen challenges.
-With this townhouse, the initial plan was to gut everything changing the layout to add an elevator and a finished basement bedroom & bath.
-However, the actual renovations went far beyond with foundation repairs and extensive structural changes.
+Initially, the plan was to gut the entire space, changing the layout to add an elevator and a finished basement bedroom and bath.
+However, the actual renovations went far beyond, requiring foundation repairs and extensive structural changes.

-When I first set foot in this 1980-built HOA townhome, it seemed like a straightforward two-story, 3-bedroom, 2 1/2-bath space.
-But the home inspection only uncovered the tip of the iceberg for the foundation problems and other structural problems when the property was purchased “as is”.
-Once we started the basement demo and foundation failure was uncovered, my design build renovating challenges were in overdrive!
+When I first set foot in this 1980-built HOA townhome, it seemed like a straightforward two-story, three-bedroom, 2 1/2-bath residence.
+However, the home inspection only uncovered the tip of the iceberg regarding foundation and structural issues.
+The property was purchased “as is,” and once we began the basement demolition, significant foundation failures were revealed.
+My design-build renovation challenges went into overdrive!

 Adventures in Design Build – Before, After & Walkthrough Videos

-For those of you who love the ups and downs of challenging renovation transformations, don’t miss this project’s 5 Part walkthrough video series.
-Dive into before-and-after videos, detailed walkthroughs, and in-depth photo showcases of rooms and design highlights.
-Join me as I tackle this challenging Design Build project in Atlantic Beach, NY.
+For those who love the ups and downs of challenging renovation transformations, don’t miss this project’s five-part walkthrough video series.
+The playlist dives into before-and-after videos, detailed walkthroughs, and in-depth photo showcases of rooms and design highlights.
+Join me as I tackle this challenging design-build project in Atlantic Beach, NY.
 Each video and photo highlights the transformation, from initial challenges to the deeply satisfying reveals.

 The Challenges of Buying an “As-Is” Waterfront HOA Townhome

-This HOA townhome, built in 1980, was originally a two-story, 3-bedroom, 2 1/2-bath, one-car garage with a laundry/utility room in the unfinished basement and had to be completely revised and updated.
-The home inspection only uncovered the tip of the iceberg for the foundation problems and other structural problems when the property was purchased “as is”.
-The original premise for the changes was to add an elevator, add the finished basement bedroom & bath, and transform this ’80s narrow rectangular two-story residence.
+This HOA townhome, built in 1980, was originally a two-story, three-bedroom, 2 1/2-bath residence with a one-car garage and an unfinished basement with a laundry/utility room.
+It required a complete revision and update.
+The home inspection revealed only a fraction of the foundation and structural issues present.
+The original plan was to add an elevator, a finished basement bedroom and bath, and transform this narrow, rectangular, two-story residence.

 What Changed?

-STRUCTURAL: Failed Foundation structural repair and waterproofing, existing beams not tied into foundation walls, jacked up sagging first floor, new structural columns, pilings for the elevator, and a new basement floor.
+STRUCTURAL: Foundation repairs, waterproofing, existing beams not tied into foundation walls, jacked-up sagging first floor, new structural columns, pilings for the elevator, and a new basement floor.

-SPECIAL FEATURES: Three-story floating glass elevator, custom stairs, three new skylights, floor plan changes throughout, rift and quarter sawn white oak solid flooring and a basement egress.
+SPECIAL FEATURES: A three-story floating glass elevator, custom stairs, three new skylights, floor plan changes throughout, rift and quarter-sawn white oak solid flooring, and a basement egress.

-EXTERIOR RENOVATIONS: New coastal Marvin windows & doors, stucco repair, and an exterior patio facing the ocean, exterior shower and added landscaping and Juniper hedge between adjoining unit for privacy, integrated sprinkler system
+EXTERIOR RENOVATIONS: New coastal Marvin windows and doors, stucco repair, an exterior patio facing the ocean, an exterior shower, added landscaping, a Juniper hedge between the adjoining unit for privacy, and an integrated sprinkler system.

-INTERIOR RENOVATIONS: Comprehensive HVAC and condenser changes, complete rewiring electrical, and all new plumbing modifications, custom stairs wrapping around the elevator, and a full kitchen renovation.
+INTERIOR RENOVATIONS: Comprehensive HVAC and condenser updates, complete electrical rewiring, all-new plumbing modifications, custom stairs wrapping around the elevator, and a full kitchen renovation.

 Project Result:

-In this complicated Paula McDonald Design Build and Interiors project, coupled with difficult approvals, unexpected structural repairs, and major scope creep, we were able to open the former ’80s dated dark and dreary space into a light, airy, expansive almost 180-degree view of the ocean from the first floor and primary bedrooms, opening to patios and decks.
-I’m amazed at how we were able to create their gorgeous beachfront escape that perfectly suits the generational family members’ lifestyles and tastes despite extreme challenges every step of the way!
-It exceeded both our expectations!
+In this complex Paula McDonald Design Build & Interiors project, we navigated difficult approvals, unexpected structural repairs, and major scope creep.
+The result?
+We transformed this formerly dark and outdated ’80s home into a light, airy, expansive beachfront oasis with nearly 180-degree ocean views from the first-floor and primary bedrooms, opening onto patios and decks.
+Despite extreme challenges, we successfully created a gorgeous coastal escape that perfectly suits the residential NYC generational family members’ lifestyles and tastes.

 Key Renovation Highlights:

-• Opened floors to add Installation of a modern three-story glass elevator
+• Installation of a modern, three-story floating glass elevator

 • Expanded kitchen with custom cabinetry and contemporary design elements